 FINDINGS

-- The rate of coverage of social insurance is less than 12% of the population in more than half of the surveyed countries, and only above 40% in one country.
+- The social insurance coverage rate is below 17% of the population in more than half of the countries surveyed and is above 40% coverage in only one country.

-- More than 20% of people live in poverty in all but two of the countries, and poverty rates rose in all countries since the pandemic.
+- More than 20% of people live below the poverty line in all but two countries, and poverty rates remain higher than those observed before the pandemic.

 To see more findings, read our brief “Atlas of Vulnerability – The Pandemic in Latin America and the Caribbean”